We are Here

 Perast

-Perast is a small town located on the Bay of Kotor in Montenegro.It has a rich history that dates back to the 12th century, when it was founded by sailors and merchants from the Republic of Venice.
-During the Middle Ages, Perast was a major center of trade and commerce in the Bay of Kotor and was known for its maritime prosperity.
-In the 16th and 17th centuries, Perast was a thriving maritime republic and was renowned for its seafaring tradition and its wealth of architectural and cultural heritage.
+Perast is a small town located on the Bay of Kotor in Montenegro.
+It has a rich history that dates back to the 12th century, when it was founded by sailors and merchants from the Republic of Venice.
+During the Middle Ages, Perast was a major centre for trade and commerce in the Bay of Kotor and was known for its maritime prosperity.
+In the 16th and 17th centuries, Perast was a thriving maritime republic renowned for its seafaring tradition and its wealth of architectural and cultural heritage.
 Throughout its history, Perast has been influenced by various cultures, including the Ottoman Empire, the Republic of Venice, and the Austro-Hungarian Empire, among others.
 These influences can be seen in the town’s architecture, language, and customs, and have helped to shape its unique cultural identity.
-Perast is also famous for its two islets in the bay, Our Lady of the Rocks and St. George, which are both pilgrimage sites and popular tourist destinations.
+Perast is also famous for its two islets in the bay – Our Lady of the Rocks and St. George, which are both pilgrimage sites and popular tourist destinations.
 The town’s many museums, churches, and monuments offer a glimpse into its past and provide a window into the town’s rich cultural and architectural heritage.

 Grand, Elegant, Timeless

-Smecchia palace
+Smecchia Palace

 The Jewel of the Adriatic